okcompute/vim-nose/README.md

 - Configurable python virtual environment.
 - Isolate tests to be run.
 Run a specific test, a test case, a test module or run all tests (requires git).
+- Memorize last test ran.
+The last test will run when commands are executed in *non-test* modules.
 - Populate *Vim* quickfix window with failing tests and errors for easy navigation.

 Requirements